 How to support someone who’s been diagnosed with cancer

-A breast cancer diagnosis is one of the most difficult things that can happen in someone’s life.
+A cancer diagnosis is one of the most difficult things that can happen in someone’s life.
 A strong support system is essential for coping with the upcoming challenges.

 If you’re in the position of supporting someone, you’re playing an important role in their hopeful recovery.
 It’s tough to know the best way you can help.
 Here are a few places to start.

 Cancer treatments like radiation and surgery are physically and mentally draining.
 While the patient is on the mend, they’ll probably appreciate help with everyday things.
 These can include: